jojobear13/shinpokered/README.md

   - Lance and the player will face each other when speaking.
   - Fixed an oversight where the player does not face the Viridian Gym door during the message saying it's locked
   - Some hidden Game Corner coins can now be accessed when they previously were not.
+  - Fixed a bug where the no-battle bit in Mt.
+Moon area 3 won't clear if using dig/teleport/escape rope

 #Tweaks